Sailing Certification, Sailing License, and Sailing Resume

 Bareboat Yacht Charter Companies are most interested in those sailing resumes displaying the rank of NauticEd Bareboat Charter Master Level III.
 This rank and level demonstrates to the charter company that the sailor has an acceptable amount of theory study and practical on-the-water experience.
 While some other certifying bodies award a student with a bareboat certificate, the amount of practical experience is too little to really qualify for a charter.
 Charter companies know this and will not immediately accept those certificates.

-The infographic below illustrate how the Ranks and Levels work together to give a combined competency rating of the NauticEd student.
+The interactive infographic below illustrates how the Ranks and Levels work together along with an on-the-water instructor assessment to give a combined competency rating of the NauticEd student.